sunny-chung/hello-http/README.md

 - Dark and light theme
 - Syntax highlighting for JSON and GraphQL
 - Confirmation is made before executing any delete action
-- Handy buttons for copying responses to clipboard
+- Handy buttons for copying requests, responses or transport logs to clipboard

 **Others**
 - Best effort to make executables portable.
 Installation is not mandatory.